Risk Management & Tort Defense

 Agency and university risk exposure reporting contacts are responsible to verify the accuracy of the requested asset information with their risk coordinator and appropriate agency/university management before submitting the forms to the Risk Management & Tort Defense Division.
 Changes in ownership, changes in values, unreported assets, or assets that exceed insurance policy limits during FY 2026 may not be covered by insurance unless they are submitted to the Risk Management & Tort Defense Division.
 Assets that will be sold, demolished, abandoned, destroyed, or not replaced during FY 2026 should not be reported.

 Participation in the state property casualty insurance program is mandatory unless otherwise indicated that insurance coverage is optional.
 Where indicated, forms must be submitted on-line or in an alternative format provided by the Risk Management & Tort Defense Division on or before January 15th, 2025, in order to secure coverage.
-If you have additional questions about exposure reporting, please contact the Risk Finance Specialist at (406) 444-2421.
+If you have additional questions about exposure reporting, please contact the Underwriting Manager at (406) 444-2421.
 If you have additional questions about insurance coverage, please contact the State Risk Manager.

 2025 RISK EXPOSURE REPORTING INSTRUCTIONS